syncfusion-content/flutter-docs/Flutter/calendar/date-navigation.md

 {% endhighlight %}
 {% endtabs %}

-### Maximum Display Date :
+### Maximum display Date :
-`MaxDisplayDate` will restrict date navigations features of `Forward`,  and also cannot swipe the control using touch gesture beyond the max date range.
+`MaxDisplayDate` will restrict date navigations features of  forward,  and also cannot swipe the control using touch gesture beyond the max date range.

 {% tabs %}
 {% highlight Dart %}